 10. How long do you want to study away?
 Most students study elsewhere for a semester.
 Curricular requirements and competing opportunities at Bates often determine this.
 A year away weakens ties with friends and activities at Bates; however, there are some advantages to a year abroad, especially if in one location.
 Your mindset is different and encourages you to get to know the culture more, meet more people, travel at a more relaxed pace, call the place home.
 If studying a foreign language, abilities soar with the additional time.
 Obviously, the key down side is the time away from friends, faculty, advanced courses at Bates, and family (although many full-year students visit home in December).

 11. If only a semester, which one?
 Bates students study abroad in both semesters.
 There are arguments for the fall, including the advantages of being on campus during the winter to plan senior thesis, to participate in the Purposeful Work initiatives, to secure a summer job or internship and start exploring the Bates Career Development Center prior to senior year.
 In addition, going away in the fall reduces the chance that you will need to change your semester away because of the need to balance semester enrollments.

-13. How much is cost a factor in your decision?
+13. How much does cost factor into your decision?
 There is tremendous variation in the costs of different programs and locations.
 Generally the total costs are less than Bates, but an expensive program in a costly capital city and extensive travel can easily cost more than Bates.
 The general rule is not to emphasize costs issues more than your family would want you to and to remember that Bates financial aid is available, if you qualify.
 A fuller discussion of how Bates financial aid is calculated for off-campus study programs is available.
 Costs are available on program and university web sites.
 Up-to-date information on currency exchange rates is available at XE Currency.